-Gil Fronsdal returns with guidance on how we might apply our practice during difficult times.
+Gil Fronsdal looks to the Buddha’s teachings around how we might apply our practice during difficult times.

 Our first reaction to difficult times is to seek out a temporary relief.
 What would happen, however, if we focus our attention on letting go of the suffering instead?

 No Surprise (Opening) – In his many years of Buddhist practice, Gil has learned not to be surprised by difficult times.
 While difficult times are not to be expected, hardship is a natural part of life.

 Buddhist practice is designed to prepare ourselves to meet these hard times directly.
 Not to become a victim or complacent with suffering we experience.

 Mind the Moment (7:06) – To practice in difficult times is to have the holy sites of Buddhism visit you, you don’t come to them.
 Mindfulness practice helps us to see what our most common responses to these difficult challenges are.

 “If we don’t see how we tend to react, then it is going to be there influencing us unconsciously or subconsciously.
 Shaping or coloring how we see our challenge and ourselves in it.
 If we just believe our reactive judgments, it is going to create a very different approach to working through a difficulty.”